 This was just a simple hardtail job for us, but sometimes less is more.
 Very neat Glen.

 Biffos Fat Bastard

 Biffos Custom Bikes down in Southend need no introduction from us.
 They bought a few frames from us a couple of years ago.
 Heres one result.
 A nice RSD fat tyre bike.

-Looks like Nige has finished the rubbermount sportster bike that we did the rolling chassis for last year (08).
+Looks like Nige has finished the rubbermount sportster bike that we did the rolling chassis for in 2008.
 Spotted at a local bike show Easter 09.
 See the frame setup on the 'work in progress' page.

 Briz's own chop